skvadrik/re2c/src/examples/example_02.rst

     ``if ((YYLIMIT - YYCURSOR) < n) YYFILL(n);``

-For those interested in the internal re2c algorithm used to determine checkpoints, here is a quote from the original paper :download:`"RE2C: a more versatile scanner generator" <../about/1994_bumbulis_cowan_re2c_a_more_versatile_scanner_generator.pdf>` by Peter Bumbulis, Donald D. Cowan, 1994, ACM Letters on Programming Languages and Systems (LOPLAS):
+For those interested in the internal re2c algorithm used to determine checkpoints, here is a quotation from the original paper :download:`"RE2C: a more versatile scanner generator" <../about/1994_bumbulis_cowan_re2c_a_more_versatile_scanner_generator.pdf>`
+*by Peter Bumbulis, Donald D. Cowan, 1994, ACM Letters on Programming Languages and Systems (LOPLAS)*:

     *A set of key states can be determined by discovering the strongly-connected components (SCCs) of the DFA.
 An SCC is a maximal subset of states such that there exists a path from any state in the subset to any